01 of 04

 Watch chains were made in a variety of different styles.
 They could be made of karat gold for use with top-tier gold watches, gold plated, or silver.
 They could even be woven of hair, fitted with metal findings, and given as a gift from a bride to a groom during the Victorian era.

 Regardless of what they were made of, most had a specific type of catch with a curved top and side hook used to hold the watch on one end.
-The other end could have one of several types of mechanisms used to hold the... chain in place on a vest.
+The other end could have one of several types of mechanisms used to hold the chain in place on a vest.
 Some were hooks or loops to fit around a button; others were toggle types that fit through a small hole (finished like a button hole but specifically meant to hold a watch chain).
-The photo here shows some different types, some complete with decorative fobs (see below for an example of a fob and more information).
+The chain may have a decorative fob.

 Developed around the 1770s, alongside the invention of pocket watches, fobs were worn by both men and women, attached at the waist or to a belt originally.
 Their popularity continued throughout the 19th century but gradually became more associated with male attire.
 Some watch chains held multiple decorative fobs where they dangled similarly to a ladies charm bracelet when draped on a vest.